Rainwater and graywater: Under what conditions is it permitted to reuse them in France?

-French regulations have evolved in recent months with regard to the reuse of rainwater and gray water for non-potable, domestic, and non-domestic purposes.
-The aim is to facilitate the recovery of "unconventional" water in order to reduce our costs and limit pressure on water resources.
+French regulations have evolved in recent months regarding the reuse of rainwater and graywater for non-potable, domestic, and non-domestic purposes.
+The goal is to facilitate the use of “non-conventional” water sources to reduce costs and ease the strain on water resources.

 Julie Mendret, University of Montpellier and Thomas Harmand, Aix-Marseille University (AMU)

-The collection and use of rainwater offers both environmental and economic benefits: by collecting and using this natural resource, we reduce demand on drinking water networks and thus preserve freshwater reserves.
+Rainwater harvesting and reuse offer both environmental and economic benefits: by collecting and using this natural resource, we reduce the demand on drinking water systems and thereby help preserve freshwater reserves.

-This water is ideal for non-potable uses such as watering gardens, washing cars, or flushing toilets, thereby contributing to more sustainable water resource management and reducing water-related costs for households and businesses.
+This water is ideal for non-potable uses such as watering gardens, washing cars, or flushing toilets, thereby contributing to more sustainable water resource management and lower water costs for households and businesses.

-Until very recently, the reuse of rainwater —which refers to water that falls directly from the sky in the form of precipitation—was regulated in France by a decree dated August 21, 2008: it allowed its use, in particular for the disposal of excreta, washing floors, or watering green spaces under certain conditions, notably related to storage and signage.
-This legal framework has justbeen updated to expand these uses.
+Until very recently, the reuse of rainwater —which refers to water that falls directly from the sky in the form of precipitation—was regulated in France by a decree dated August 21, 2008: it permitted its use, particularly for the disposal of sewage, washing floors, or watering green spaces under certain conditions, notably related to storage or signage.
+This legal framework has recentlybeen updated to expand these uses.

 A new legal framework

-Non-domestic uses of rainwater are now authorized by the decree of August 29, 2023: for cases such as watering green spaces or cleaning vehicles, the rule is very simple: there are no restrictions.
+Non-domestic uses of rainwater are now permitted under the decree of August 29, 2023: for such uses—which include, for example, watering green spaces or washing vehicles—the rule is very simple: there are no restrictions.

-Domestic uses of rainwater are regulated by a decree and order dated July 12, 2024, which more broadly covers all water unfit for human consumption (known as EICH, a new designation) for domestic use.
-This water is distinct from water "intended for human consumption, " known as potable water, and includes: rainwater, fresh water, water from wells and boreholes for domestic use, gray water, and water from public swimming pools—all of which is treated upstream.
+The domestic use of rainwater, meanwhile, is regulated by a decree and an order dated July 12, 2024, which more broadly apply to all water unfit for human consumption (referred to as EICH, a new designation) for domestic use.
+This water is distinct from water “intended for human consumption, ” known as potable water, and includes: rainwater, fresh water, water from wells and boreholes for domestic use, graywater, and water from communal swimming pools—all of which is treated beforehand.

-Permitted uses include: washing laundry, washing indoor floors, disposing of excrement, feeding decorative fountains not intended for human consumption, cleaning outdoor surfaces (including washing vehicles if done at home), watering vegetable gardens and green spaces around buildings.
+Permitted uses include: laundry, cleaning indoor floors, flushing toilets, filling decorative fountains not intended for human consumption, cleaning outdoor surfaces (including washing vehicles if done at home), and watering vegetable gardens and green spaces around the building.

 Relaxed rules

-Thus, the required water quality standards and the procedure to be followed depend on the type of water and its intended use.
-The text is fairly permissive with regard to rainwater.
-All uses are permitted after declaration to the local council, with the exception of laundry, which must be declared separately to the prefect and must meet certain quality standards.
+Thus, the required water quality standards and the procedure to follow depend on the type of water and its intended use.
+The regulations are fairly lenient with regard to rainwater.
+All uses may be freely implemented after filing a declaration with the town hall, with the exception of laundry, which requires an additional declaration to the prefect and must meet certain quality standards.

-Another new feature of these two texts is the authorization to use EICHs in "establishments receiving sensitive members of the public" (ERPS).
-This applies in particular to healthcare establishments, spas, and schools.
-In this context, the use of rainwater remains permitted, with free implementation (provided that its use has been declared to the town hall), with the exception, once again, of laundry washing and the supply of decorative fountains, which are subject to an additional declaration to be made to the prefect of the department in which the rainwater is used.
+Another new feature of these two regulations is the authorization to use EICH in “facilities serving vulnerable members of the public” (ERPS).
+This applies in particular to healthcare facilities, spa facilities, and schools.
+In this context, the use of rainwater remains permitted, with unrestricted implementation (provided that the use has been declared to the local town hall), with the exception, once again, of laundry and the supply of decorative fountains, which are subject to an additional declaration to be filed with the prefect of the department in which the rainwater is used.

 Greywater reuse

-These two texts also authorize the reuse of gray water (domestic wastewater from sinks, washbasins, showers, bathtubs, and washing machines that does not contain fecal matter) and water from public swimming pools.
+These two regulations also permit the reuse of graywater (domestic wastewater from sinks, washbasins, showers, bathtubs, and washing machines that does not contain fecal matter) and water from public swimming pools.

-The conditions are stricter than for rainwater: the same uses can be considered, but with more restrictions—none can be freely implemented with gray water or pool water.
-The minimum procedure applicable is notification to the prefect.
-Outside of ERPS, the following uses are authorized: feeding decorative fountains not intended for human consumption, disposal of excreta, cleaning of exterior surfaces, and watering of green spaces at the building level.
+The requirements here are stricter than those for rainwater: the same uses may be considered, but with more restrictions—none of them can be freely implemented with graywater or pool water.
+The minimum applicable procedure is notification to the prefect.
+Outside of ERPS, the following uses are authorized: supplying decorative fountains not intended for human consumption, flushing toilets, cleaning outdoor surfaces, and watering green spaces on a building-wide scale.

-These uses are possible subject to notification to the prefect and compliance with minimum quality conditions.
-The uses of washing clothes, cleaning indoor floors, and watering vegetable gardens are subject to a derogation procedure and may be authorized on an experimental basis.
-These experiments will be evaluated in 2035, and a decision will be made on whether to generalize their use.
+These uses are permitted provided they are reported to the prefect and meet minimum quality standards.
+The uses of water for laundry, indoor floor cleaning, and watering vegetable gardens are subject to a special exemption procedure and may be authorized on an experimental basis.
+These experiments will be evaluated in 2035, and a decision on whether to expand their use will be made accordingly.

-For ERPS, the procedure is even stricter: authorization must be obtained to reuse gray water and/or swimming pool water for decorative fountains not intended for human consumption, excreta disposal, cleaning of exterior surfaces, and watering of green spaces at the building level.
+For ERPS, the procedure is even stricter: authorization must be obtained to reuse graywater and/or pool water for the following purposes: supplying decorative fountains not intended for human consumption, flushing toilets, cleaning outdoor surfaces, and watering green spaces within the building.

 The procedures also differ in terms of monitoring requirements.
-For uses subject to quality requirements, monitoring is put in place to ensure that the water is safe from a health perspective.
-This must be carried out up to six times a year for certain parameters: given the complexity of these procedures, it will be more difficult to implement this type of recovery in these establishments.
+For uses subject to quality requirements, monitoring is implemented to ensure the safety of this water from a health perspective.
+For certain parameters, this must be carried out up to six times a year: as one might expect given the complexity of these procedures, it will be more difficult to implement this type of reuse in these facilities.

-[Already more than 120,000 subscriptions to The Conversation newsletters.
+[We already have over 120,000 subscribers to The Conversation’s newsletters.
 How about you?
-Subscribe today to better understand the major issues facing the world.]
+Subscribe today to gain a better understanding of the world’s major issues.]

-However, it is important to highlight the progress made possible by these texts: numerous unconventional water sources have now been identified and their use regulated, which is of major importance for the preservation of drinking water resources.
-By integrating these alternative sources into our water management, we are reducing pressure on freshwater reserves and limiting the costs associated with supplying and treating drinking water.
-We will also contribute to more sustainable and resilient water management, particularly during periods of drought or in regions where water is scarce.
+It is important to note, however, the progress these regulations have enabled: numerous unconventional water sources have now been identified and their use regulated, which is of major importance for the preservation of drinking water resources.
+By integrating these alternative sources into our water management, we reduce pressure on freshwater reserves and limit the costs associated with supplying and treating drinking water.
+We will also contribute to more sustainable and resilient water management, particularly during droughts or in regions where water is scarce.

-Julie Mendret, Senior Lecturer, HDR, University of Montpellier and Thomas Harmand, PhD student in water law, Aix-Marseille University (AMU)
+Julie Mendret, Associate Professor, HDR, University of Montpellier and Thomas Harmand, PhD Candidate in Water Law, Aix-Marseille University (AMU)

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.